 However, such a brute-force calibration has some drawbacks.
 Clearly, it is computationally intensive.
 Further, the best parameter configuration with respect to (a) may be unstable with respect to (b) and may result in counter-intuitive importance weights, in the context of the application.

-Hence, in our illustrative application, we propose the following stage-wise explorative calibration that is simple to implement, preserves the logical order of the design of IMPIT indices, and is likely to identify multiple interesting parameter configurations for further consideration.
+Working on an assumption that IMPIT indices would be primarily of interest to users with prior expert knowledge of the problem studied, we suggest a structured exploration of the parameter space.
+Hence, in our illustrative applications, we propose the following stage-wise explorative calibration that is simple to implement, preserves the logical order of the design of IMPIT indices, and is likely to identify multiple interesting parameter configurations for further consideration.

 At the first stage, for each value of memory m, plots of correlation coefficient on the vertical axis (y-axis) and a values on the horizontal axis (x-axis) are generated while setting $w_2 = w_3 = 1$.
 Based on these plots a candidate value of the parameter a is chosen.
-This choice determines the w_1 weight and may, but need not necessarily, correspond to the maximum of the absolute value of the relevant correlation 2 .
-At the second stage, with the already chosen a-value and $w_3 = 1$ fixed, plots of correlation coefficient on the vertical axis (y-axis) and c values on the horizontal axis (x-axis) are generated, for alternative pairs of m and d parameters.
-These plots can be visualized in a composite "map", in the parameter space, in order to explore and find candidate parameter configurations that meet both objectives (a) and (b).
+This choice determines the w_1 weight and may, but need not necessarily, correspond to the maximum of the absolute value of the relevant correlation.3 At the second stage, with the already chosen a-value and $w_3 = 1$ fixed, plots of correlation coefficient on the vertical axis (y-axis) and c values on the horizontal axis (x-axis) are generated, for alternative pairs of m and b parameters.
+These plots can be visualised in a composite "map", in the parameter space, in order to explore and find candidate parameter configurations that meet both objectives (a) and (b).
 At the third stage, we repeat the preceding while considering only episodes that overlap a special timing season.
 This stage consists of generating composite maps for alternative values of d and selecting promising candidate configurations.

 We note that even in the absence of a response variable suggested by a specific application, IMPIT indices can still be optimally calibrated with respect to their own desirable characteristics.
-For instance, for each fixed m, configuration (a, b, c, d) can be chosen to maximize the R^2 statistic of the corresponding IMPIT index signal when fitted to a prescribed model (e.g., a linear model, or a power law).
+For instance, for each fixed m, configuration (a, b, c, d) can be chosen to maximise the R^2 statistic of the corresponding IMPIT index signal when fitted to a prescribed model (e.g., a linear model, or a power law).
 Moreover, the strength of the influence can be captured by a wide range of quantitative measures (e.g., goodness-of-fit or efficiency measures), see for instance Krause et al. (2005).
 The choice of such a measure, while important, is not the focus of this study.